kmmv/DatingApp/009BuildingUI.md

 ***
 -We have to eliminate the safe navigation operators {{user?.lookingFor}} when data is not available
 - before the route is not activated.
 This is resolved using route resolvers A resolver contains code -  - which is executed when a link has been clicked and before a component is loaded.
+- return of - of is the type of observable
 *. create a folder named _resolvers inside the app folder.
 *. create a file named member-detail.resolver.ts
 *. bringin Injectable and complete member-detail.resolver.ts